-The limits of applicability of our simple model encountered in the analysis is to a large extent the result of a certain shortcoming of the data base available for analysis.
-In this study we dealt with rather high level aggregates, whereas each technology consists in fact of a large number of subvariants, specifically designed to correspond to the geological conditions of the deposit mined.
-In addition, the available data base did not allow (or only in one case) to differentiate between different ranges of geological conditions at underground mines.
-Clustering of applications of particular technologies under a range of comparable conditions was therefore not possible, but is considered as a necessary step in a further analysis.
-It is our contention, that much of the deviant behavior of technological substitution processes observed in our analysis could be better understood and are in fact not a deficiency of the model applied, but rather the result of a too high level aggregation of the available data.
-However, in absence of a more detailed data base this contention cannot be confirmed for the time being.
+The limits of applicability of our simple model encountered in the analysis are to a large extent the result of a certain shortcoming of the data base available for analysis.
+In this study, we dealt with rather high-level aggregates.
+In reality, however, each technology consists of a large number of subvariants, specifically designed to correspond to the geological conditions of the deposit mined.
+In addition, the available data base did not allow (except in one case) differentiation between different ranges of geological conditions at underground mines.
+Clustering of applications of particular technologies under a range of comparable conditions was therefore not possible, but is considered to be a necessary step in a further analysis.
+It is our contention that much of the deviant behavior of technological substitution processes observed in our analysis could be better understood and is in fact not a deficiency of the model applied, but rather the result of too high a level of aggregation of the available data.
+In the absence of a more detailed data base, however, this contention cannot be confirmed for the time being.

-Related to this limitation imposed on us by the available data, we would like to point to two further areas of improvements of our analysis.
-First of all, data referring to technological change in opencast mining should be assembled, as the results of our analysis have confirmed the trend of growing importance of opencast mining in the USSR.
-Secondly, more detailed data are needed to use a multi-attribute approach and to describe technological change using various measures.
-The analysis of roof support technologies has clearly shown, for instance, the problematique related to describe technological change in simply analyzing the number of faces a particular technology is applied to and not also by the physical output, in considering the different production intensity enabled by different technologies.
+Related to this limitation imposed by the available data, we would like to point to two further areas of improvement of our analysis.
+First, data referring to technological change in opencast mining should be assembled, as the results of our analysis have confirmed the trend of growing importance of opencast mining in the USSR.
+Second, more detailed data are needed to use a multiattribute approach and to describe technological change using various measures.
+The analysis of roof-support technologies has clearly shown, for instance, the difficulties in describing technological change simply by analyzing the number of faces where a particular technology is applied, and not also analyzing physical output, considering the different production intensities resulting from different technologies.

-Whereas models of technological diffusion and substitution cannot answer the question with regard to the time and rate of introduction of new technologies, not in use today (as for instance in situ coal gasification) they can however provide a good quantitative insight into the technology dynamics inside a particular industry branch useful for planning purposes in learning from past experience.
-In this context it is worthwhile to note that technological change in the coal mining industry is a rather slow process.
-Typically it takes a number of decades for a new technology to grow from 10 to 90% market share.
-The analysis has also shown that the diffusion rate is a function of the aggregation of analysis, i.e., technologies at a high level of aggregation (e.g., opencast versus underground mines) have $\Delta ts$ in the order of 100 years, whereas penetration of technologies into smaller (sub-) markets proceeds substantially faster.
+Although models of technological diffusion and substitution cannot answer questions regarding the time and rate of introduction of new technologies not in use today (such as in situ coal gasification), they can provide good quantitative insight into the technology dynamics of a particular industry branch, which is useful, for planning purposes, in learning from past experience.
+In this context it is worthwhile to note that technological change in the coal-mining industry is a rather slow process.
+Typically it takes a number of decades for a new technology to grow from 10% to 90% market share.
+The analysis has also shown that the diffusion rate is a function of the aggregation of analysis, i.e., technologies at a high level of aggregation (e.g., opencast vs underground mines) have Δts in the order of 100 years, whereas penetration of technologies into smaller (sub)markets proceeds substantially faster.